Canvas Inclusion Practices

 - Cognitive Ability

 However, web accessibility is not limited to persons with permanent disabilities.
-Users who have a temporary or situational disability can benefit from a more comfortable and convenient computing experience.
-By considering the needs of users with disabilities when designing, we make the experience better and more robust for all users.
+Considering the needs of users with disabilities when designing makes the experience better and more robust for all users.
 For example, using colors that have sufficient contrast to background content is not only an aid to users with a visual impairment but also beneficial to everyone looking at a screen in bright daylight.
-In short, we all benefit when we make technology more accessible.

 We continually improve our products and services in four key categories of accessibility: